waterzeong/blog/source/2016/travis-ci.md

 ## Now
 When we complete a post, and then push it to Github, Travis CI wil do the rest things .
 All we need to do is focus on writing.

+> You can find all the code mentioned in the repository: [https://github.com/shery15/blog](https://github.com/shery15/blog)